wdpypere/docs-test-comps/docs/CAF/ObjectText.md

     It's up to the consumer to cancel and/or close the instance.

-    All `CAF::FileWriter` initialisation options are supported
+    All [FileWriter](../CAF/FileWriter.md) initialisation options are supported
     and passed on.
 (If no `log` option is provided, the one from the current instance is passed).